 Benefits of Heat Mats

 Snow and ice can damage your roof during the winter.
-Accumulated snow can cause a flat roof to collapse.
-Ice builds up on the roof can block gutters and cause water damage to your home.
-To prevent roof damage, some homeowners install heat mats and other products on the roof (see http://furnace-repair-edmonton.ca/) to help melt snow and ice and allow water to drain gradually and safely.
+In fact, if too much snow accumulates on your flat roof, it can collapse it.
+In addition, water damage can occur when gutters get blocked.
+To prevent roof damage, some homeowners install heat mats and other products on the roof to help melt snow and ice and allow water to drain gradually and safely.

 Heat Mats Can Automatically Melt Snow and Ice